MultiSafepay/scandipwa-multisafepay-payment-integration/README.md

 ## Requirements
 - To use the plugin you need a MultiSafepay account.
 You can create a test account on https://testmerchant.multisafepay.com/signup
 - Installed <a href="https://github.com/MultiSafepay/magento2-graphql" target="_blank">MultiSafepay Magento 2 GraphQL</a> plugin for support GraphQL queries.
-- Meet other requirements for the ScandiPWA and Magento on <a href="https://docs.scandipwa.com/getting-started/getting-started/magento-integration#prerequisites" target="_blank">official ScandiPWA docs</a>
+- Meet other requirements for ScandiPWA and Magento on <a href="https://docs.scandipwa.com/getting-started/getting-started/magento-integration#prerequisites" target="_blank">official ScandiPWA docs</a>

 ## Installation Guide